isaacbm92/Crime-Analysis-of-Mexico-City/README.md

-# Crime Analysis in Mexico City
+# Crime Analysis of Mexico City
 ## Analysis and classification of the Mexico City's colonies (neighbourhoods) based on their crime rates